leebernard/pyds9-implementation/README.md

     >>> print(exampleregion.bias_sub)
     None

-As can be seen, built in attributes have a default value of None.
+As can be seen, built in attributes have a default value, in this case None.

 Python has a very flexible implementation of objects.
 Unlike in C++, all attributes can be modified at any time by the user.
 This also means that the user can add new attributes at will.